Charles Frank Finance Limited is a private limited company registered in England whose registered address is:-

 Personal information means any information that we collect, or are likely to collect, via this website, relating to an identified or identifiable living individual.
 In practice, this means the personal information you provide to us via our enquiry form.

-This website allows you to submit your personal information in order that we or our panel lenders, or our specialist lending partner We Plan Loans may contact you by telephone, text or e-mail and confirm who we are speaking with.
-By submitting your details you agree to receive contact from one of our panel lenders (named on our homepage) or from our specialist lending partner, We Plan Loans.
+This website allows you to submit your personal information in order that we or our panel lenders, or our specialist lending partner Help Debt Plus may contact you by telephone, text or e-mail and confirm who we are speaking with.
+By submitting your details you agree to receive contact from one of our panel lenders (named on our homepage) or from our specialist lending partner, Help Debt Plus.

 No credit checks will be undertaken without your knowledge and your details will not be given to any other third parties.